-There are many platforms for self-publishing e-books, paperbacks and hardbacks, and whilst I think the indie author revolution is absolutely fantastic for aspiring authors (I worked in publishing in the 1990s and it was a very different world) I also consider the different options rather overwhelming when you know little or nothing about self-publishing.
+There are many platforms for self-publishing e-books, paperbacks and hardbacks (Lulu, Draft2Digital, Ingram Spark, for example) and whilst I think the indie author revolution is fantastic for aspiring authors (I worked in publishing in the 1990s when it was a very different world) I also consider the different options rather overwhelming when you know little or nothing about self-publishing.

 If you read my blogs or follow me on social media you’ll know by now that I like to do things the easiest way possible.
 I don’t do complicated.
 I won’t bamboozle you with jargon and techy babble just to look like an ‘expert’ because that attitude hinders rather than helps.

-So let me tell you about my preferred self-publishing platform.
+So with that in mind, let me tell you about my preferred self-publishing platform, Amazon KDP.